LDAWG-a11y/a11yWebApp/src/AAA/index.md

 </div>

-<h3 class="accordion">Promote information about assistive technology and how to access free accessibility tools</h3>
+<h3 class="accordion">To promote comprehensive information about assistive technology and how to access free accessibility tools, for example, by signposting students to the Access and Assistance for All webpages (here)</h3>
 <div class="accordion__panel">

 There are many forms of both physical and digital assistive technology that can aid students throughout their education, and these could potentially be of huge benefit to students, so should be promoted (even non-disabled people can benefit from assistive technology!
 Spellcheck, auto-complete and even basic organisational systems originated as assistive technology, and can be beneficial to all when implemented correctly).
 There are also sites, such as [My Computer My Way](https://mcmw.abilitynet.org.uk/), which can show you how to setup the many free digital accessibility solutions already available on most devices.